travelens/thailand-2024-2/src/post/day-10-1-wat-pho.md

 ---
 title: 'Day 10: Bangkok City Tour - Wat Pho'
 date: 2024-11-21T09:00:00+07:00
 description: 'Belinda, Margaret and I opted to take a private city tour of Bangkok organised by BoardingPass.
-First stop is Wat Pho'
+First stop is Wat Pho, which contains the giant statue of the Reclining Buddha.'
 trip: Thailand 2024 Part 2
 place: South East Asia
 timezone: Asia/Bangkok